Moving to Bogota, Colombia

 We asked people in Bogota if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When I was learning to speak Spanish I did two things; I told a woman she was hot, meaning very beautiful, but when you say chica caliente here it means that she is a woman who likes to go to bed with a lot of men.
 OOPS! then I entered a restaurant and asked for un beso con agua instead of un vaso con agua.
 A kiss with water instead of a glass with water.
-It was kind of embarrassing, but I did get kissed," said one expat in Bogota.
+It was kind of embarrassing, but I did get kissed," replied a member in Bogota.

 Why do people move to Bogota?